foxdonut/meiosis-tracer/README.md

 ### Options for `meiosisTracer({ ... })`

 These are general options for the tracer.
-Stream-related options apply to all streams, unless overridden by a stream-specific option (see below.)
-Stream-related options are `stringify`, `parse`, `listen`, and `emit`.
+Stream-related options apply to all streams.

 | option | purpose | values  | default |
 |--------|---------|---------|---------|